Mirkwood: The forest in Rhovanion

 Near the end of the Third Age – the period in which The Hobbit and The Lord of the Rings are set – the expansive forest of "Greenwood the Great" was renamed "Mirkwood", supposedly a translation of an unknown Westron name.
 The forest plays little part in The Lord of the Rings, but is important in The Hobbit for both atmosphere and plot.
 It was renamed when "the shadow of Dol Guldur", namely the power of Sauron, fell upon the forest, and people began to call it Taur-nu-Fuin (Sindarin: "forest under deadly nightshade" or "forest under night", i.e. "mirk wood") and Taur-e-Ndaedelos (Sindarin: "forest of great fear").
+The White Council flushes Sauron out of his forest tower at Dol Guldur, and as he flees to Mordor his influence in Mirkwood diminishes.

 In The Hobbit, Bilbo Baggins, with Thorin Oakenshield and his band of Dwarves, attempt to cross Mirkwood during their quest to regain their mountain Erebor and its treasure from Smaug the dragon.
 One of the Dwarves, the fat Bombur, falls into the Enchanted River and has to be carried, unconscious, for the following days.
 Losing the Elf-path, the party becomes lost in the forest and is captured by giant spiders.
 They escape, only to be taken prisoner by King Thranduil's Wood-Elves.
-The White Council flushes Sauron out of his forest tower at Dol Guldur, and as he flees to Mordor his influence in Mirkwood diminishes.

 Years later, Gollum, after his release from Mordor, is captured by Aragorn and brought as a prisoner to Thranduil's realm.
 Out of pity, they allow him to roam the forest under close guard, but he escapes during an Orc raid.
 After the downfall of Sauron, Mirkwood is cleansed by the elf-queen Galadriel and renamed Eryn Lasgalen, Sindarin for "Wood of Greenleaves".
 Thranduil's son, Legolas, leaves Mirkwood for Ithilien.
 The wizard Radagast lived at Rhosgobel on the western eaves of Mirkwood, as depicted in the film The Hobbit: An Unexpected Journey.